 The Witch of Dongen

 An old peasant woman, Pietje Verhoef, became a beloved model for the artists.
 They often portray her: bent over her handiwork, at the spinning wheel, carrying a bunch of twigs, as a fortune teller or as a sorceress.
 As a result, ‘the witch of Dongen’ grows into a fairy-tale-like figure that embodies their longing for ‘old Holland’.

 The museum has invited contemporary artists to respond to themes from this exhibition, in the Dongen Revisited group show.

-Image: August Allebé, Buurpraatje (Neighbourly chat), 1869, oil on panel, Vereniging Vrienden Stedelijk Museum Breda
+Image: August Allebé, Peasant girl at the well, 1869, oil on panel, Vereniging Vrienden Stedelijk Museum Breda

 August Allebé is the first to portray ‘the witch of Dongen’.
 Katholieke Illustratie magazine writes about this in 1905: ‘Sitting there, she resembles an old witch from a fairy tale, with her ominous floppy hat over a wrinkled face, in which a pair of bright eyes flicker, and the toothless mumbling mouth, recessed below a protruding Roman nose, appears to mutter mysterious magic formulas.
 The kettle with water for coffee beside her is reminiscent of the infamous witches’ cauldron, in which dangerous potions boil and bubble, and the sleeping cat becomes a frightening familiar, which we believe to be inseparable from witches.’